jariarkko/draft-eimpact-arch-considerations/draft-various-eimpact-arch-considerations.md

 ## Transport {#transport}

-Transport protocols are the flexible tools that make it possible for communication flows between parties to adjust themselves to the dynamic conditions that exist in the network at any given time: available bandwidth, delays, congestion, the ability of a peer to send or receive traffic, and so on.
+Transport protocols make it possible for communication flows to adjust themselves to the dynamic conditions that exist in the network at any given time: available bandwidth, delays, congestion, the ability of a peer to send or receive traffic, and so on.
 Depending on the conditions, an